Pradumnasaraf/Snippets/docs/sql.md

 slug: /postgresql
 ---

-## Database

-A database is a collection of data.
-It is a place where data is stored.
-It is used to store, retrieve, update and delete data.
-It is used to perform all types of operations on the data.
-Examples of databases are MySQL, PostgreSQL, Oracle, SQL Server, etc.

-## Database vs Database Management System (DBMS)

-A database is a collection of data whereas a database management system (DBMS) is a software that is used to manage the database.
-It is used to store, retrieve, update and delete data.
-It is used to perform all types of operations on the data.

-## Relational Database Management System (RDBMS)

-A relational database management system (RDBMS) is a type of DBMS that stores data in a structured format.
-It stores data in tables.
-Each table has rows and columns.
-Each row represents a record and each column represents a field.

 ## PostgreSQL

 PostgreSQL is an open-source relational database management system (RDBMS).
 It is used to store and retrieve data in a structured format.
 It is used to perform all types of operations on the database.